Mideas-Touch/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Task 7-prints the last digit of a number.
 	* Prototype: int print_last_digit(int);
 	* Returns the value of the last digit
+- Task 8-prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.